 Steps to this Lab

-We suggest that you should develop the pipeline simulator in 3 steps.
-Partial credits will be given upon completion of each step.

-Step 1: Implement the 5 stages of the pipeline in the pipe.c file without worrying about any data or control dependencies.
+We suggest that you should develop the pipeline simulator as follows.
+Implement the 5 stages of the pipeline in the pipe.c file without worrying about any data or control dependencies, as well as advanced technologies such as data forwarding.
 Remember that in each cycle the simulator runs each stage once.
+Try to finish as much as possible since partial credits will be given upon the completion of your source code.

 Lab Files